crownedgrouse/jason/README.md

 ## Overview ##

-This project was mainly created for easy handling of JSON from/to Erlang records, but allow binary, proplists and maps formats.
+This project was mainly created for easy handling of JSON from/to Erlang records, but allow binary struct, proplists and maps formats.

 `jason` offer also a rare feature : pretty printing JSON in several indentation styles.